PART 1: Understanding Yoga

 Intuition.
 Transparency.
 Cognition.
 Interactive.
 Both during and after yoga teacher training, it is helpful to rise up from the books, data and theory to sense our teacher’s voice.

 Listening, reflecting back and acknowledging your students is essential.Generate verbal and tactile cues for teaching, with pacing as an informative benchmark.
 Learn best practices for classroom set up, props, lighting and prep to teach.
 Practice voice projection and interaction with students through the opportunity to practice teaching to peers and experience your unique teaching voice.

-Teaching Trauma Informed Yoga with Kim McBean – June 2
+Intro to Teaching Trauma Informed Yoga with Kim McBean – Nov 2

 Did you know that an estimated 70% of adults have experienced a traumatic event in their lives?
 There are many people who choose yoga as a way to support their healing.
 Many also first come to yoga for exercise but can be triggered by a past trauma because of their emotional or physical experience in the class.The practice itself is deep and revealing, teaching trauma-informed yoga offers a safer space for self-inquiry, and empowers students to reclaim their bodies, while minimizing the risk of activating the fight, flight or freeze response.